Mary-Clare Reynolds, LDA Executive Director email@example.com, 412.341.1515, ext. 206

 Learning Disabilities Conference in Baltimore, Feb.
 16-19

-Conference and registration information are available at https://ldaamerica.org/events/annual-conference.
+Conference and registration information is available at https://ldaamerica.org/events/annual-conference.
 Questions?
 Contact LDA at firstname.lastname@example.org or (412) 341-1515.

 About the Learning Disabilities Association of America: